meteor/meteor/docs/README.md

 3. Hexo builds if you are just changing md files in sources then hexo will watch for changes and update.
-If you are making changes in the `/code` folder then you will need to `npm clean && npm start`.
+If you are making changes in the `/code` folder then you will need to `npm run clean && npm start`.

 Of course, do not commit any of these changes.